k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 The Grafana dashboard uses InfluxDB as its datasource.
 If for any reason that data source is not receiving metrics, the dashboard will remain blank.
 Possible reasons for this are:

 1. The incorrect IP is used for "INFLUX_HOST".
-When used from a virtual machine or EC2 server, the INFLUX_HOST value must contain the *private* IP of the machine, not the public one.
+The INFLUX_HOST value must contain the *private* IP of the machine, not the public one.

 2. When running from CLI, this can occur when the "TEST_DATA_FILE" parameter is pointing to an incorrect file name.
-For example, it contains "files.csv", but the actual name that should be there is "gov_uk_files.csv".
+For example, the value contains is set to some non-existent file named "files.csv", but the actual name of the existing file is "gov_uk_files.csv".

 ## Miscellaneous Information